srijken/web-www-v2/content/why-our-work-matters/_index.en.md

 main:
   title: More text here
 ---
-✨  DIVD focuses on identifying and responsibly disclosing vulnerabilities in software and systems before they can be exploited by cybercriminals.
+**DIVD scans the entire internet.**

+Traditional methods, like penetration tests, often focus on a specific scope, usually limited to an organization's IP addresses or URLs.
+In contrast, DIVD seeks to identify all systems with a particular vulnerability, often discovering issues in systems that organizations were unaware they had.

+**DIVD can take this a step further.**

+Because we work for the common good and adhere to guidelines for ethical hacking, we can extend our reach beyond the limits imposed on governments or commercial security companies.
+This allows us to determine with greater certainty whether a system is vulnerable.
+An email notification from DIVD almost always indicates a vulnerability that needs immediate attention.

-✨ DIVD scans for both regular security vulnerabilities *and* zero-day vulnerabilities.
-DIVD requests [the assignment of new unique identifiers (CVEs)](https://csirt.divd.nl/cna/) when new (previously unknown) vulnerabilities are identified.
+**DIVD scans for both regular security vulnerabilities *and* zero-day vulnerabilities.**

+DIVD independently [assigns new unique identifiers (CVEs)](https://csirt.divd.nl/cna/) when new (previously unknown) vulnerabilities are identified by its researchers.

+**DIVD is known for its transparency & collaboration.**
-✨ DIVD is known for its transparency in reporting vulnerabilities and the steps taken to address them.
-This openness builds trust within the cybersecurity community and with the public.

-✨ Unlike many cybersecurity organizations, DIVD is a non-profit entity.
+DIVD is recognized for its transparent approach in reporting vulnerabilities and the actions taken to resolve them.
+This level of openness fosters trust within both the cybersecurity community and the general public.
+We promote ethical hacking and responsible disclosure while striving to tackle broader cybersecurity challenges.
+Unlike many cybersecurity organizations, DIVD is a non-profit entity, run by volunteers.

-✨ DIVD actively engages with the cybersecurity community, including researchers, ethical hackers, and other stakeholders, to share knowledge and improve collective security efforts.
+DIVD actively engages with the cybersecurity community, including researchers, ethical hackers, and other stakeholders, to share knowledge and improve collective security efforts.